YunduanLin/Leetcode/README.md

     - **0053 Maximum Subarray**

         Use greedy algorithm to get $O(n)$.
 Pay attention to the case where all elements are negative.
 Divide and conquer can get $O(n\log n)$ but more subtle.

+    - **0058 Length of Last Word**

+        1. Ignore the space at the end of string.
+2. Reverse the string and find the first space.
+Pay attention to string that consists of all spaces or only 1 word.